simonlimon/Parsetagram/README.md

 - [x] User can view the last 20 posts submitted to "Instagram"
 - [x] User can pull to refresh the last 20 posts submitted to "Instagram"
 - [x] User can load more posts once he or she reaches the bottom of the feed using infinite Scrolling
-- [ ] User can tap a post to view post details, including timestamp and creation.
+- [x] User can tap a post to view post details, including timestamp and creation.
 - [x] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.

 The following **optional** features are implemented:

 - [x] Show the username and creation time for each post
 - [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
-- [ ] User Profiles:
+- [x] User Profiles:
-   - [ ] Allow the logged in user to add a profile photo
+   - [x] Allow the logged in user to add a profile photo
-   - [ ] Display the profile photo with each post
+   - [x] Display the profile photo with each post
-   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+   - [x] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Run your app on your phone and use the camera to take the photo
+- [x] Run your app on your phone and use the camera to take the photo

 The following **additional** features are implemented:

 - [x] Images are downloaded in a bulk, so it is not necessary to re-download every time a cell is rendered, saving data usage.
 (Like in the original Instagram)
+- [ ] Custom animations for navigating through views
+- [ ]

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):